Glyphostoma scalarinum

-Glyphostoma scalarinum is a species of sea snail, a marine gastropod mollusk in the family Clathurellidae.
+Glyphostoma scalarinum is a species of sea snail, a marine gastropod mollusc in the family Clathurellidae.

 Description

 The shell grows to a length of 9 mm.
 The shell is whitish, with a narrow chestnut or chocolate sutural band, and another below the middle of the body whorl only.

 Distribution

 This species occurs in the Indian Ocean along Madagascar, Réunion; in the Central Pacific Ocean.